Built-in Plugin

 false

-Corresponds to --target parameter in docker build, allowing selective building of specific stages in Dockerfile rather than the entire Dockerfile.
+Corresponds to the --target parameter in docker build, allowing selective building of specific stages in the Dockerfile instead of the entire Dockerfile.

 sync